The following is a summary of my initial class in pursuit of my Master’s in Theology at Colorado Christian University.

 Written by Steven Barto, B.S.
-Psych.
+Psy.

-AS I NOTED PREVIOUSLY, theology is an attempt by faith to understand itself, its object, and its place in today’s world.
+THEOLOGY IS AN ATTEMPT by faith to understand itself, its object, and its place in today’s world.
 Trevor Hart (1995) calls this exercise faith thinking.
 Although theology is typically undertaken as part of a higher education endeavor, the activity known as “Christian Theology” should be an inevitable consequence of life as a thinking Christian.
 Systematic Theology is defined as “an integrating discipline that studies how the church may bear enduring, timely, and truthful witness to God as revealed in Jesus Christ.”